 Australia has some of the world’s most poisonous animals.
 One that poses a threat to our pets and our wildlife is the cane toad.
 Cane toads are most prevalent in the warmer months, although in tropical north Queensland they are present all year round.

 The giant tropical cane toad was introduced to Australia to control the sugar cane beetle and has become a major pest in tropical areas.
 The toads excrete a potent and rapidly acting toxin from glands around the neck area.
 The effects of the toxin are hallucinogenic.

 Cane toad poisoning in cats is rare.
 They seem to be more aware of the risks.
 Poisoning in dogs is more common, especially in puppies and terrier breeds as they find the movement of toads irresistible.

-How does cane toad poisoning occur?
+How does cane toad poisoning in dogs occur?

-Signs of cane toad poisoning
+Signs of cane toad poisoning in dogs

 - profuse salivation, drooling and/or frothing from the mouth

 - shivers and/or tremors